 The shower, also simply known as the Leonids, is a display of shooting stars that occurs every year, in November.
 It varies in strength and is produced by dust grains shed by a comet known as 55P/Tempel-Tuttle.

 The meteors are known as Leonids because their flight-paths, when traced backwards, appear to radiate from a point in the constellation of Leo.

-Rates are predicted to be low anyway, with 10 to 15 meteors an hour visible at the peak.
+Rates are predicted to be low, with 10 to 15 meteors an hour visible at the peak.
 Under even the darkest skies, observers will only see a handful of meteors an hour in most years.
 But occasionally there is a meteor storm and hundreds of thousands rain down at its peak.

 An animated gif movie of the 2017 fireball and the drifting train over a 25-minute period.
 Hover over the image to activate it.
 The bright object entering from the top is an aircraft trail.
 Other meteors are also visible.
 Credit and copyright: Paul Sutherland

 Such major displays are exceptional and have happened at approximately 33-year intervals, around the time that the parent comet is near perihelion (the closest point in its orbit to the Sun) in the inner Solar System.

 They have probably happened far back in history, but the earliest clear record of exceptional activity was made in 1799.
 The first storm that hit the headlines happened in 1833 when the sky was filled with falling meteors for a time.
 It happened during darkness over the USA where the spectacle was widely seen.

 The event was important in astronomy because it led scientists to consider that this natural firework show was produced by a cloud of objects arriving from space, rather than a purely atmospheric phenomenon.

 A similar storm occurred in 1866, and this time it peaked during night time in Europe, from where many observers reported seeing hundreds of meteors an hour, including a number of bright fireballs.